abouthalf/static-site-skeleton/README.md

 # Static Site Generator Gulp Recipe

+# !!!OMG¡¡¡ This work is pre-release and incomplete.
+Look out!
+Be careful!
+Mind the gap!

 Sure you could use a [pre-existing static site generator](https://www.staticgen.com), but face it:

-* Only developers fuss with static web sites
+* Only developers fuss with static web sites…
-* You’re a developer
+* …So you’re a developer
 * Static site just aren’t that complicated
+* Node exists
 * Gulp exists

 So why not just make one?
 This way if you want to change your template engine, your content format, or add in any special features, you can just write a gulp task for it.

 ## About